The African Union Anthem arranged for String Orchestra.

 Botswana National Anthem for Brass Quintet.
 "Fatshe leno la rona" "Blessed Be This Noble Land" is the national anthem of Botswana.
 The music was composed by Kgalemang Tumediso Motsete, who also authored the song's Setswana lyrics.
 It was adopted when the country became independent in 1966.

-An arrangement of the African Union Anthem for Brass Quintet & optional percussion.
+An arrangement of the African Union Anthem for Brass Quintet.
 The African Union (AU) is an supranational union consisting of fifty-three African states.
 Established in 2001, the AU was formed as a successor to the amalgamated African Economic Community (AEC) and the Organisation of African Unity (OAU).
 Headquarters are in Addis Abeba.

 The Algerian National Anthem arranged for String Orchestra.